 - Communication Board using the PECS system – By Stephanie Lynn

-There are really so many resources out there that this post could go on and on.
+There are so many resources out there that this post could go on and on.
 But this is a good starting point for creating sensory diets in your home or classroom.
 Remember to always consult with your therapist when developing and creating sensory diets.

 Also, remember that typical kids need sensory breaks too, many of these resources will be helpful for including those in your child's day.

-For more reading on sensory processing and how you can help any child, here are a list of books I recommend.
+For more reading on sensory processing and how you can help any child, here is a list of books I recommend.

 You can also follow my Occupational Therapy Tips board for more OT-related advice and articles.